ridhaaa/azure-secure-upload/infra/notes/linux-vm.md

 # 🐧 Linux VM Deployment – Azure Secure File Upload

 This document outlines the steps to deploy a secure Linux Virtual Machine on Azure using the Portal and configure network security + SSH access.
-This VM forms the base for the Secure File Upload System.

 ---